-The Zipstream settings are used for both H.264 and H.265.
+The Zipstream settings are used for all video encodings except MJPEG.

 - Select the Zipstream Strength that you want to use. - Turn on Optimize for storage.
 This can only be used if the video management software supports B-frames. - Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.